-Detail all Implementation Initiatives, Strategies, and campus processes for the reporting of hate- based crimes.
-Metrics to measure how progress of each initiative is being evaluated Data to demonstrate where progress has been achieved / Indicators of Success Areas where continuous improvement is needed A security report is published and distributed annually by University Police in compliance with The leanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act and Drug Free Campus/Drug Free Workplace legislation.
-It contains crime and arrest statistics as well as nformation about campus policies and practices intended to promote crime awareness, campus safety and security.
-By October 1 of every year, all current students and employees are sent an email message providing them with the link to this report and notification that the current edition of the Annual Security Report has been posted on the Salisbury University website.
-Current or prospective students and employees may obtain a copy of this report by visiting University Police ocated in the East Campus Complex, calling 410-543-6007 or by accessing the SUPD website.
-Crime and report statistics collected, complied and distributed by October 1 of every year.
-2016 - 0 2015 - 0 2014 - 0 2013 - 0 Continue to raise awareness regarding the process and available resources.
+Goal 3: Implement efforts and process for the reporting of hate-based crimes consistent with feder Ongoing. al requirements.
+Detail all Implementation Initiatives, Strategies, and campus processes for the reporting of hate-based crimes.
+Metrics to measure how progress of each initiative is being evaluated Data to demonstrate where progress has been achieved / Indicators of Success Areas where continuous improvement is needed A security report is published and distributed annually by University Police in compliance with The Crime and report 2016 - 0 Continue to Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act and Drug Free statistics collected, 2015 - 0 raise Campus/Drug Free Workplace legislation.
+It contains crime and arrest statistics as well as c omplie d and 2014 - 0 awareness information about campus policies and practices intended to promote crime awareness, campus distributed by 2013 - 0 regarding the safety and security.
+By October 1 of every year, all current students and employees are sent an October 1 of every process and email message providing them with the link to this report and notification that the current edition year. available of the Annual Security Report has been posted on the Salisbury University website.
+Current or prospective students and employees may obtain a copy of this report by visiting University Police / / resources. located in the East Campus Complex, calling 410-543-6007 or by accessing the SUPD website.